 My kids love this project.
 In fact, they ask for it if they know that I will be gone.
 I leave 4-5 different dot to dot images.
 Students are asked to complete the dot to dot and then finish the image with shading.
 This project focuses on craftsmanship in how they connect the dots and also in how they finish their coloring.
 I have the sub remind the students that if their images contain 3- dimensional objects, they will need to add shading to make them look more realistic.
 I find that making this project a contest makes the students work extra carefully.

 In addition to simple projects, games are another great activity to leave for subs.
 However, it’s important that they’re well-designed and connected to your curriculum.
-Lindsey Moss shares some amazing ideas in the Utilizing Games in the Art Room PRO Learning Pack!
+Lindsey Moss shares some amazing ideas in the Utilizing Games in the Art Room PRO Pack!
+You can find this Pack in PRO Learning.
 You’ll walk away with tons of ideas and resources to get started right away.

 Art Skills: creative thinking, photo restoration, craftsmanship